bmwadforth/drift/README.md

 # WARNING!
-Do not use this library in production/enterprise systems that are designed to be stable.
+Do not use this library in production/enterprise systems.
 This library is not tested and stable yet.

 # Installation